KITmetricslab/MacroPI/README.md

 For a visualization of these forecasts, visit our [Shiny App](https://probability-forecasting.shinyapps.io/macropi/).

 We have preregistered the real-time publication of these forecasts.
-The relevant document is available here, containing details on the evaluation of these forecasts, time horizon, etc.
+A draft of the relevant document is available in this repo ('MacroPI_draft_preregistration') containing details on the evaluation of these forecasts, time horizon, etc. We plan to deposit a final version of this preregistration on a suitable platform soon.

-The preprint, which contains details on the methodology and describes application results of the retrospective analysis, is available on ArXiV.
+The preprint, which contains details on the methodology and describes application results of the retrospective analysis, is available on [ArXiV](https://arxiv.org/abs/2408.08304).

 ## Purpose